-Dean Village makes for an idyllic retreat from the bustle of the epicentre and is as photogenic as any picture postcard, so will make a great backdrop for some holiday photos along your stroll.
+Dean Village (photo above) makes for an idyllic retreat from the bustle of the epicentre and is as photogenic as any picture postcard, so will make a great backdrop for some holiday photos along your stroll.
 The village marks the site of former grain milling and for 800 years its mills were driven by the Water of Leith’s current.
 It was a separate village prior to its amalgamation into Edinburgh in the 19th century.
+Keep your eye out for the baker’s paddles in the stonework of the buildings and bridge, harking back to its mill days.

 St Bernards’ Well